 Canon 6D Mark II versus Panasonic G9

-The Canon EOS 6D Mark II and the Panasonic Lumix DC-G9 are two enthusiast cameras that were revealed to the public, respectively, in June 2017 and November 2017.
+The Canon EOS 6D Mark II and the Panasonic Lumix DC-G9 are two enthusiast cameras that were officially introduced, respectively, in June 2017 and November 2017.
 The 6D Mark II is a DSLR, while the G9 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (6D Mark II) and a Four Thirds sensor.
 The Canon has a resolution of 26 megapixel, whereas the Panasonic provides 20.2 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon 6D Mark II and the Panasonic G9.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 6D Mark II – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 6D Mark II – represents the basis for the calculations across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Canon EF Lens Catalog (6D Mark II) and the Micro Four Thirds Lens Catalog (G9).
 Mirrorless cameras, such as the G9, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.